-Yesterday an SSL vulnerability called POODLE was found by Google.
+Yesterday, Google found an SSL vulnerability called POODLE.
 Because online community security is the highest priority for us, we immediately took all the necessary steps to make sure that our clients can keep using our community software safely.

 What is POODLE?

-We’ve already made sure that SSL3.0 isn’t used as a communication channel anymore.
-No CMNTY products were affected and there was no downtime for any of the platforms.
+Already, we can ensure that we no longer use SSL3.0 as a communication channel.
+No product from CMNTY got affected.
+Additional, there was no downtime for any of the platforms.